mira19SA/customer-churn-analysis/README.md

-# Customer Churn Analysis
+# Customer Churn Analysis (Machine Learning Project)

 ## Project Overview
-This project analyzes customer churn data using Python and Pandas to understand customer behavior and identify churn patterns.
+This project analyzes customer churn data and builds a machine learning model to predict whether a customer will leave or stay.

 ## Dataset
 The dataset contains customer information such as: